imjasonh/cloudrun-slog/README.md

 ---

-This repo is forked from https://github.com/remko/cloudrun-slog, which originated this idea and impslementation.
+This repo is forked from https://github.com/remko/cloudrun-slog, which originated this idea and implementation.